cages/las-util-php/README.md

 -  Parse the sections and add them to the database
 - Display a list of uploaded files
 - Display details on a selected uploaded file
-- Provide api for listing uploaded LAS docs and details
+- Provide API for listing uploaded LAS docs and details
+- Responsive multi-device display

 LAS-Util has been tested with PHP 7.4.1